lkrum/Professional-README-Generator/README.md

 1. Open the index.js file in your terminal
 2. Make sure you have the starter code installed
 3. Run `node index.js` to start the application
-4. Answer the questions and use the generated README in your next project
+4. Type in answers to the questions and use the arrow keys to select answer options when applicable
+5. Once you answer the final question, a markdown document called readmeOutput will be created
+6. Save the file as README to use in your future projects

 ## Credits
 - [Inquirer Package](https://www.npmjs.com/package/inquirer/v/8.2.4)